 The fact that applicants alone have a right to appeal a planning decision under any circumstance is one of the most pronounced imbalances of the current planning system.
-As confirmed by the planning review and stakeholder evidence collected by the Local Government and Communities Committee, there is clear stakeholder consensus on the primacy of the development plan6.
+As confirmed by the planning review and stakeholder evidence collected by the Local Government and Communities Committee, there is clear stakeholder consensus on the primacy of the development plan10.
 If prepared in a robust and inclusive way, plans can gain widespread community approval.
 The expectation is that planning decisions will reflect the development plan as prescribed by local authorities' and Scottish government commitment to a plan-led process.

 However, this plan-led process and overall public confidence in planning is undermined when planning decisions vary significantly from the development plan.
 Applicants could be encouraged to make applications in accordance with plans, by removing their right to appeal decisions that are contrary to the development plan.
-Such a restriction would also empower local authority decision-making as local planning authorities would not be constantly worried about the threat of a decision being taken out of their hands.